 | Total | 2.23s | 1.53s |

-Not as dramatic as the homepage numbers, but still a 1.3x improvement on TTFB and 1.5x on total load.
+Less dramatic than the homepage numbers, but still 1.3x on TTFB and 1.5x on total load.

 Server: cloudflare